 - 3.5 oz fresh spinach chopped

-- 1 cup grape or cherry tomatoes sliced in half
+- 1 cup grape or cherry tomatoes or roasted red peppers sliced in half

 - 2.25 oz black olives sliced